gmetais/unusedjs/README.md

 ## Why should you use ScriptTimingProxy ?

-You're a web developer and you probably wonder what's the impact of the scripts your load on your pages.
+You're a web developer and you probably wonder what's the impact of the scripts you load when the page loads.
 And it's hard to know.
 Even more if it's a weird minified third-party script!